azjamsg/CICDproject/Readme.md

 2. User git commits
 3. User push to this github
 4. The directory gets build into a docker container
-5. Google cloud platform pulls the docker container
+5. Digitalocean droplet pulls the docker container
-6. Google cloud platform runs the docker container on port 8081
+6. Digitalocean droplet runs the docker container on port 8081

 The user can then see the nodejs app on port 8081 from web preview